 12 Cold Weather Canine Tips

 Even winter-loving breeds need extra care when the temperature drops.
 It doesn’t matter if they are a cold-resistant breed, or if your pup has a thinner coat that just loves to play in the snow.
 You need to keep them warm to ensure that they won’t have any health issues.
 Here are 12 top tips for keeping your dog warm and safe this wintertime.

 If you have a dog who has a thick coat, he’ll probably keep warm naturally in very cold temperatures.
-However, thin-coated or hairless dogs will need to wear a coat or sweater when they head off out for a winter walk.
+However, thin-coated or hairless dogs will need to wear a coat or sweater when they head off for a winter walk.
+You could even try making your own.

 Remember to take into account the wind chill factor, as well as the air temperature.
 Even if the sun is shining, a stiff breeze can lower the air temperature considerably, putting your pup at risk.
 Some breeds, such as Whippets and Greyhounds may need to wear a sweater or fleece indoors, too, on particularly cold days.